Marketing made Easy — A Comprehensive Guide to Marketing

 It is a manipulation of perception in the mind of the consumer.
 There are no ‘best’ products or services.
 It’s all in the mind.

-Marketing doesn’t really define the actual quality of a product or service but how people will perceive your product or service by its marketing and branding.
+Marketing doesn’t really define the actual quality of a product or service but how people will perceive your product or service through its marketing and branding.

 So, It’s just about the perception that brands are able to create in your mind.